HasnainShafiq/Blog/src/blog/2022-05-11 first-article.md

 #### **What I can improve on** ⚠️

 I genuinely believe my blog is a successful product overall.
 However, as with anything, it can be improved.
 For example, it does not have pagination set up yet.
 That means that I might at one point end up with twenty or thirty blogs lined up on my 'blogs' page.
-Of course, I will need to look at the Eleventy docs and other resources to get it set up before I end up with a cluttered 'blog' page.
+Of course, I will need to look at the Eleventy docs and other resources to get it set up before I end up with a cluttered 'blogs' page.

 ![Home page ](/assets/img/screencapture-localhost-8080-2022-05-12-03_37_03.png "Home Page.
 Two of the blog cards in the 'featured articles' section are made to look unavailable.")